Kent State vs. Akron NCAA Football Odds, Plays and Insights | November 20, 2021

 Akron Stats and Trends

-- The Zips have been underdogs by 13.5 points or more six times this year and are 4-2 ATS in those matchups.
+- The Zips have an ATS record of 4-2 in their six games when underdogs by 13.5 points or more this season.

-- Akron has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).
+- Akron has gone over the point total in 50% of its opportunities this year (five times in 10 games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.